 There are many things you can try if your older dog is sick and has no appetite.
 Since every dog is different, you’ll have to experiment until you find something that works.
 Here is a list of things my clients have had luck with…

 - Offer canned dog food to dogs who usually eat dry food.
-Try this non-prescription high-calorie Royal Canin Puppy Appetite Stimulation Food.
+Try non-prescription high-calorie Royal Canin Puppy Appetite Stimulation food.

 - Warm the food to body temperature.

 - Add some diced, cooked chicken breast or very lean beef on top of the food.
 Cooked sweet potato is also popular with some dogs.
-You can remove the peel for better digestion.
+Remove the peel for better digestion.

 - Start making homemade food.
-For long-term feeding, be sure to use a balanced recipe with added vitamin/mineral supplements like the ones at BalanceIT.com.
+For long-term feeding, be sure to consult your vet for a balanced recipe.

 - Sprinkle parmesan cheese on top of the food.

-- Raise the food dish so your dog doesn’t have to bend down to eat it.
+- Raise the food dish so they don’t have to bend down to eat it.

-- Put the food dish next to your dog in her bed.
+- Bring the food dish to them in their bed.

-- Have a meal at the same time as your dog, sitting nearby so he can see you.
+- Eat at the same time as your dog, sitting nearby so they can see you.

 - Introduce a little competition by having another friendly dog to eat nearby.